namdevnaman/Git-and-Github/Git and Github/Git behind the scenes.md

 Version control systems are used to manage the history of your code.
 They allow you to track changes to your files and to collaborate with others.
 Version control systems are essential for software development.
 Consider version control as a checkpoint in game.
 You can move to any time in the game and you can always go back to the previous checkpoint.
 This is the same concept in software development.

 Before Git became mainstream, version control systems were used by developers to manage their code.
 They were called SCCS (Source Code Control System).
 SCCS was a proprietary software that was used to manage the history of code.
 It was expensive and not very user-friendly.
 Git was created to replace SCCS and to make version control more accessible and user-friendly.
-Some commong version control systems are Subversion (SVN), CVS, and Perforce.
+Some common version control systems are Subversion (SVN), CVS, and Perforce.

 ## Learning Path

 In this tutorial, we will learn the basics of Git and Github.
 We will start with the basics and then move on to more advanced topics.
 We will also learn how to use Git and Github for collaboration and version control.
 By the end of this tutorial, you will have a good understanding of Git and Github and will be able to use them to manage your code effectively.

-We will go in this jounney something like this:
+We will go in this journey something like this:

 - Get the basics
 - Use it daily